PushAppsService/PushAppsSDK/README.md

     APP_TOKEN    - your App's App Token in the PushApps admin console<br/>
     Don't forget to import com.groboot.pushapps.PushManager;<br/>

-3. Add GCMIntentService.java to your root package folder.
-For example if your package name is com.example.push then the class should be in the src/com/example/push/ folder.<br/>
-4. Add the following lines to the manifest XML file:
+3. Add the following lines to the manifest XML file:

     ```xml
     <permission